Composer-in-Residence

 Solaris Vocal Ensemble is dedicated to bringing new and meaningful choral music to life.
 Through our Composer-in-Residence (CiR) Program, we invite a talented composer each season to collaborate closely with our ensemble, creating original works that reflect both artistic excellence and the spirit of community that defines Solaris.

-We are pleased to announce our Composer-in-Residence program — a unique opportunity for a composer to work in close collaboration with our ensemble, guided by the creative leadership of James Stewart is open this fall for applications.
+We are pleased to announce our Composer-in-Residence program — a unique opportunity for a composer to work in close collaboration with our ensemble, will be guided by the creative leadership of Dr. James Stewart as mentor to our upcoming composers.

-• A setting of Emily Dickinson’s The Brain Is Wider Than the Sky for SATB choir, piano and cello, which Solaris performed.
+• A setting of Emily Dickinson’s The Brain Is Wider Than the Sky for SATB choir, piano and cello, which Solaris performed in our April 2022 Delightful Pairings concert .

 • A newly-created arrangement of May the Circle Be Unbroken, premiered in October 2023 by over a hundred singers.

-• Creative reimaginings of carols such as Hark the Herald Angels Sing and O Come, O Come Emmanuel for SATB choir with unique accompaniment.
+• Creative re-imaginings of carols such as Hark the Herald Angels Sing and O Come, O Come Emmanuel for SATB choir with unique accompaniment, recorded on the Christmas with Solaris CD.

-Don’t miss this season’s performances to hear his new arrangement of I Wonder as I Wander, and new commission, Shine On!
+Click here to listen to his 2025 arrangements of I Wonder as I Wander, and commission, Shine On! performed in December 2025.

 With his experience and visionary approach, James will serve as mentor and advisor to the next Composer-in-Residence—ensuring the commissioned works not only reach high artistic standards, but also reflect the expressive voice and mission of our ensemble.
 Click here to visit James’ web site and hear many of his commissions performed by Solaris.